beinstoss/Banner-Data-Warehouse/Instructions.md

     - Each column has a sensible data type (Domain integrity); are there truncation or translation errors?
     - Each row describes a unique entity (Entity integrity); just having a PK is not enough: you will need to look for duplicate a data records
     - Each relationship is implemented correctly (Relational integrity); are the FKs JOIN-compatible with the PKs? does each mandatory relationship have a corresponding NOT NULL constraint?
-- Annotate your queries in Markdown so we know what you are testing and why.
+- Annotate your queries in Markdown cells so we know what you are testing and why.

 __5. Design and build data warehouse called `CourseDataWarehouse.db`.__

 - Use a star schema design.
 The idea is to make writing 'rollup' queries with SELECT ...
 FROM ...
 WHERE ...
 GROUP BY as easy as possible.
 The dimension FKs are likely redundant -- they can be usually be inferred from other table relationships -- but often eliminate the need for complex JOINs.
 - Document each fact table (and associated dimensions) as a separate ERD.
-Each ERD should be named using the pattern <fact table>.pdf (without the brackets, which are there to indicate a placeholder) and contain no spaces or other unnecessary punctuation.
+Each ERD should be named using the pattern `fact-table-name.pdf` and contain no spaces or other unnecessary punctuation.
 Store the PDF files in the `docs` folder.
 - You will need to figure out how to extract data from `CourseData.db` in order to insert it into `CourseDataWarehouse.db`.

 __6. Test your `CourseDataWarehouse.db` for data integrity.__